Non-locally modular regular types in classifiable theories

 \section{Appendix}

-In this appendix, we bring together for the reader's convenience, many of the basic definitions and facts from classification theory and geometric stability theory which are used throughout the paper and can be found for example in \cite{Pillay}.
+In this appendix, we bring together for the reader's convenience, many of the basic definitions and facts from classification theory and geometric stability theory that are used throughout the paper.
+Many of these can be found in e.g., Chapters 1,7, 8 of \cite{Pillay}.
 We assume that the reader is familiar with stability theory, independence and the basics of superstability.
-Throughout this appendix, $T$ will be a stable theory.
+Throughout this appendix, $T$ will be (at least) a stable theory.

 \begin{Definition} {\em \begin{itemize} \item We say that $M$ is an {\em $a$-model} if every strong type over every finite $B\subseteq M$ is realized in $M$.
 In the original notation of Shelah (\cite{Shc}) this corresponds to ${\bf F^a_{\aleph_0}}$-saturation. \item Let $M\preceq N$ be models of $T$, $N$ is an {\em $na$-extension} of $M$, denoted $M\na N$, if for every formula $\phi(x,y)$, for every tuple $a$ from $ M$ and every finite subset $F$ of $M$, if $N$ contains a solution to $\phi(x,a)$ not in $M$, then $M$ contains a solution to $\phi(x,a)$ that is not algebraic over $F$. \end{itemize}} \end{Definition}